blue-10/Blue10CLI/README.md

 ```

-'pulling' the available invoices will create a text file in the chosen format passed through the `-f` command into the chosen *output directory* passed through the `-o` command.
+`Pulling` the available invoices will create a text file in the chosen format passed through the `-f` command into the chosen *output directory* passed through the `-o` command.
 The file will be named with the pattern: `<invoiceid>.<format extension>`.
 In the same output directory  alongside the text file, the CLI will download and save, the original PDF document associated with the invoice and name it with the naming pattern `<invoiceid>.pdf`

 **NOTE:** *`invoice pull` is a **read** transaction: After 'pulling' the list of available invoices, the invoices in blue10 remain 'waiting for ERP'.
 This means that the handshake with the ERP is not complete*